Which of the Following Have Quantized Values? A Deep Dive into Quantization in Physics

 -

 Position and velocity of macroscopic objects: The position and velocity of a car, a ball, or any other macroscopic object are generally considered continuous variables.
 You can measure these quantities with arbitrary precision, and they can take on any value within a given range.
-However, at very small scales, the uncertainty principle introduces limits to the precision with which position and momentum can be simultaneously known.
+On the flip side, at very small scales, the uncertainty principle introduces limits to the precision with which position and momentum can be simultaneously known.

 -